mnorelli/project-2/readme.md

 ### Potential Project Ideas

-* **NOTE** One way to think of a one-model project is to imagine that you will be adding a User model with auth later.
-For example how we built a ToDo app in Express.
-A ToDo app might not be super useful without logging in, but that can be OK.
-But the best project ideas can stand on their own without the need of users logging in.
-Here are some examples:

 #### Haiku Generator
 - Make an app to generate Haiku's on a given topic.
 - A user enters a word like "summer" or "programming" into a form, which creates a new "Haiku" and saves in the database.